MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 ### Design goal

 To determine what entity attributes should be included in the index and what index operation should those attribute have, we have to have a clear design goal.
-For this tutorial, we are designing a schema that will
+For this tutorial, we are designing a schema that can

 1. Show publication information in Publication List Items
     ![The screenshot of a single publication list element](media/privateLibraryExampleApp-publicationCardList.png)